Ullem Campus Farm

 The DePauw Ullem Campus Farm offers exciting opportunities for students to engage in real-life applications of sustainable agriculture and environmentally friendly land use.
 Student interns and volunteers use organic practices to provide fresh and healthy produce for campus dining.

 The Ullem Campus Farm strives to teach students about food and agriculture through sustainable, low-impact farming methods.
 Watch the farm documentary to see just how impactful the Campus Farm is on DePauw's campus, produced by Tilly Marlatt '19.

 - Chemical-free farming: The farm follows the USDA's organic farming recommendations by avoiding the use of pesticides, herbicides and fertilizers.
 Crop rotation, hand weeding, integrated pest management, companion planting, cover crops and organic compost limit weeds and pests without using harmful chemicals.

-- Reduced tilling: The process of land preparation is primarily non-mechanized and uses:
+- No-Till Production: The process of land preparation is primarily non-mechanized and uses:

 - Polyethylene tarps to integrate cover crops, kill weed seeds, promote worm activity and create mulch.

 - A broadfork for soil aeration.

 - Hand tools for planting and weeding.